ithaka/pharos/packages/pharos/README.md

 See the [React Storybook](https://pharos.jstor.org/storybooks/react/) for details on component-specific syntax.

-## Using Pharos design tokens

-Components in Pharos are styled using design tokens, a tech agnostic way to store variables such as typography, color, and spacing so that Pharos can be shared across platforms.
-You can use these tokens to help style your own components and pages to ensure our brand is properly expressed to users.
-The token files are located in the `lib/styles/` directory of the package.
+## Styling components

-To use the tokens as CSS variables, import them like so in your styles entrypoint to be available globally:
+Pharos components utilize CSS variables for their styling.
+To style components across your app, import the variables like so in your styles entrypoint:

 ```css
 /* index.css */